 Due to his knowledge of the native Bedouin tribes, British Lieutenant T.E.
 Lawrence (Peter O’Toole) is sent to Arabia to find Prince Faisal (Alec Guinness) and serve as a liaison between the Arabs and the British in their fight against the Turks.
 And with most of the desert scenes filmed in Jordan, you can visit those otherworldly landscapes – which look much the same now as they did 60 years ago – at Wadi Rum in the Southern part of Jordan.

-So, there you have it, your ultimate Quarantine viewing list.
+So, there you have it, your ultimate travel movie viewing list.
+(And if you like watching movies like we do, you’ve got plenty to go at now!)
 With stunning cinematography covering dream destinations from Paris to Alaska, South America, India, and New Zealand, we reckon there should be something here for everyone to indulge in a little travel daydreaming.
-Sit back, grab the popcorn, and embrace a lockdown binge of the Best Travel Movies.
+Sit back, grab the popcorn, and embrace a binge of the Best Travel Movies.

-And if you liked this armchair travel guide to the best travel movies to inspire wanderlust, take a look at the other armchair travel guides, recent posts, packing tips, travel accessories, travel resources, travel guides, travel tips, ultimate guides and packing lists in this series:
+And if you liked this movie list & armchair travel guide to a great list of the best travel movies to inspire wanderlust around the globe, take a look at the other armchair travel guides, recent posts, packing tips, travel accessories, travel resources, travel guides, travel tips, ultimate guides and packing lists in this series:

-- The Ultimate Road Trip Packing List – & Road Trip Playlist(!) keeping you and your care happy, entertained & healthy on the road
+- The Ultimate Road Trip Packing List, Road Trip Quotes, Road Trip Tips – & Road Trips Playlist(!) keeping you and your care happy, entertained & healthy on the road

 - Iconic Destinations around the World: The Best Places to visit in America, Incredible Places to Visit in Indonesia; Bucket-List experiences in South Africa